--Please sign our Color of Change petition to Philadelphia District Attorney Larry Krasner: Stop Defending Mumia Abu-Jamal's Unjust Conviction

 --The Evidence of Police, Prosecutorial, and Judicial Misconduct:

 The racism throughout Abu-Jamal’s case is stark and unmistakable.
-Please remember that Albert Sabo, the 1982 trial judge, declared his intent to help prosecutors “fry the ni**er,” according to an 2001 affidavit by a court stenographer that was rejected by the Court.
+Please remember that Albert Sabo, the 1982 trial judge, declared his intent to help prosecutors “fry the ni**er,” according to a 2001 affidavit by a court stenographer Terri Maurer Carter.
+This testimony was rejected by the Court, which ruled that it did not prove that the trial was biased.
 This and other egregious examples of overt racism thus form a key reason why he has attracted such wide-ranging support.
 This support includes the most prominent Black intellectuals of our generation, including Nobel Prize winner Toni Morrison, Alice Walker, Angela Davis, Cornel West, Henry Louis Gates, Jr, Michael Eric Dyson, and Marc Lamont Hill.
-In November, the blacklisted football player and anti-racist activist Colin Kaepernick declared his support for Abu-Jamal.
-Outside the US, support for Abu-Jamal has come from such luminaries as Nelson Mandela and Bishop Desmond Tutu, as well as the European Parliament, Japanese Diet and the country of France.
+In November 2020, the blacklisted football player and anti-racist activist Colin Kaepernick declared his support for Abu-Jamal.
+Outside the US, support for Mumia has come from such luminaries as Nelson Mandela and Bishop Desmond Tutu, as well as the European Parliament, Japanese Diet and the thousands in the country of France and Germany.
 The widely-respected human rights organization Amnesty International determined in its 2000 investigation that “numerous aspects of this case clearly failed to meet minimum international standards safeguarding the fairness of legal proceedings.”

-When, in 2009, the US Supreme Court then ruled against considering Abu-Jamal’s appeal of the 2008 Third Circuit Court ruling, it effectively ended Abu-Jamal’s Batson claim.
-However, upon inspecting the contents of the six file boxes that you thankfully handed over to the defense as the law required, Abu-Jamal’s defense team found two major pieces of evidence.
+When, in 2009, the US Supreme Court then ruled against considering Mumia Abu-Jamal’s appeal of the 2008 Third Circuit Court ruling, it effectively ended Abu-Jamal’s Batson claim.
+However, upon inspecting the contents of the six file boxes that you handed over to the defense as the law required, Abu-Jamal’s defense team found major pieces of evidence.
 The first, a handwritten letter to assistant district attorney Joe McGill penned by Robert Chobert, a key prosecution's witness.
-In the letter, Mr. Chobert asks for his money—which suggests Mr. Chobert's testimony against Abu-Jamal may have been bribed.
+In the letter, Mr. Chobert asks for his money—which suggests Mr. Chobert's testimony against Mumia may have been bribed.
 The boxes also reveal other handwritten notes on original files, closely tracking the race of jurors.
-These notes are new evidence of racial discrimination in Joseph McGill’s selection of the 1982 trial jury.
-And, as a result, the Batson issue is now up for reassessment and review.
+These notes are new evidence of potential racial discrimination in Joseph McGill’s selection of the 1982 trial jury.
+This makes the case even stronger, and as a result, the Batson issue may well provide a basis for a new trial.
+Furthermore, the simple fact that the prior District Attorneys all suppressed these documents calls into question the DA’s practices and the fairness of the prior prosecution.

 In 2010, Lindorff and Washington tested Schiffmann’s assertion by firing a .38 caliber revolver several times into a concrete slab.
 They then closely analyzed the bullet marks left in the concrete slab.
 They concluded, without any ambiguity, that the bullets had indeed left visible markings.
 Therefore, if ADA McGill’s theory (supported by Robert Chobert and Cynthia White’s trial testimony) was truthful, there must have been similar bullet markings in the pavement next to where Officer Daniel Faulkner’s body was found.

-For their 2010 test, Lindorff and Washington also examined the 1981 Abu-Jamal / Faulkner crime scene photos taken by Pedro Polakoff, scrutinizing the exact area of the sidewalk pavement where Faulkner’s body was found.
-Lindorff and Washington had one of Polakoff’s 1981 photos and a 2010 gun test photo compared & analyzed by a NASA photo analyst named Robert Nelson.
+For their 2010 test, Lindorff and Washington had one of Pedro Polakoff’s 1981 photos and a 2010 gun test photo compared & analyzed by a NASA photo analyst named Robert Nelson.
 They concluded definitively that the 1981 photo did not show any markings similar to what was visible in the 2010 photo, meaning that “the whole prosecution story of an execution-style slaying of the officer by Abu-Jamal would appear to be a prosecution fabrication, complete with coached, perjured witnesses, undermining the integrity and fairness of the entire trial.”

 Before publishing their findings, Dave Lindorff and Linn Washington informed the Philadelphia DA’s office about the results of their test, and specifically asked the DA for a quote to explain the lack of photographic evidence or testimony about bullet impact marks in the sidewalk around Faulkner’s body.
 The DA’s office responded to their questions with what Lindorff and Washington considered to be “a non-response.”
 All the DA’s office told them was: “The murderer has been represented over the past twenty plus years by a multitude of lawyers, many of whom have closely reviewed the evidence for the sole purpose of finding some basis to overturn the conviction.
 As you know, none has succeeded, and Mr. Abu-Jamal remains what the evidence proved – a murderer.”

-Mr. Krasner, we have presented sufficient evidence to explain why we believe that police, prosecutorial, and judicial misconduct has forever destroyed the legitimacy of Mumia Abu-Jamal’s 1982 conviction.
-We urge you in the strongest possible terms to stop defending Abu-Jamal’s conviction.
+District Attorney Krasner, we have presented sufficient evidence to explain why we believe that police, prosecutorial, and judicial misconduct has forever destroyed the legitimacy of Mumia Abu-Jamal’s 1982 conviction.
+We urge you in the strongest possible terms to stop defending Mumia Abu-Jamal’s conviction.
 Please secure his release as soon as you possibly can.